geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Monitor_Office_365.md

 ### Task 3 – Submit a Help Request to Microsoft Support

 With Microsoft 365, if you ever run into a situation where you need assistance with a problem, you must submit a service request with the Microsoft Support team.
-Adatum has asked that you submit a test request that does not require a call back so that you know how to submit a request should a situation ever arise that requires it.
+As part of Adatum's pilot project, Holly and Patti Fernandez, Adatum's Service Support Administrator, have decided to submit a test request that does not require a call back so that they know how to submit a request should a situation ever arise that requires it.

 1. On the LON-DC1 VM, in the **Microsoft 365 admin center** tab of your Internet Explorer browser, select **Support** in the left-hand navigation pane, and then select **Service request history** to see if there are any outstanding service request tickets.